Review of: Semrush (plus tutorial)

 But, very few people do it.

-By first looking at your top-performing competitors you’ll be able to eliminate all the guesswork and start with a campaign that has a proven track record.
+By first looking at your top-performing competitors you’ll be able to quickly spot gaps in your online marketing strategy, eliminate the guesswork and start with a campaign that has a proven track record.

 This process doesn’t have to be time consuming or a huge draw on your wallet.